datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 If you call the function round() with only one input, Python again tries to match the inputs to the arguments.
 There's no input to match to the ndigits argument though.
 Luckily, the internal machinery of the round() function knows how to handle this.
 When ndigits is not specified, the function simply rounds to the closest integer and returns that integer.
 That's why we got the number 2.

 How was I so sure that calling the function with a single input would work?
 Well, in the documentation, there are square brackets around the comma and the ndigits here.
 This tells us that you can call round() in this form, as well as in this one.
 In other words, ndigits is an optional argument.
-Actually, Python offers yet another way to show that a function has optional arguments, but that's something for the exercises.
+Python offers yet another way to show that a function has optional arguments, but that's something for the exercises.

 By now, you have an idea about how to use max() and round(), but how could you know that a function such as round() exists in Python in the first place?
 Well, this is something you will learn with time.
 Whenever you are doing a rather standard task in Python, you can be pretty sure that there's already a function that can do this for you.
 In that case, you should definitely use it!
 Just do a quick internet search and you'll find the function you need with a nice usage example.
 And there is of course DataCamp, where you'll also learn about powerful functions and how to use them.
 Get straight to it in the interactive exercises!